louketo/louketo-proxy/README.md

     --resources="uri=/public/*|white-listed=true"
 ```

-Note from release 2.2.0 the `--enable-default-deny` is true by default and should explicityly allow what you want through.
+Note from release 2.2.0 the `--enable-default-deny` is true by default and should explicitly allow what you want through.

+By default the roles defined on a resource perform a logical `AND` so all roles specified must be present in the claims, this behavior can be altered by the `require-any-role` option however so as long as one role is present the permission is granted.

 #### **HTTP Routing**